Reduced Density Matrices Through Machine Learning: Translation-invariant 1-RDM in a four-band model

 The odd/even harmonics follow from $e^{\pm i \bsl k\cdot \boldsymbol \delta}=(\cos \bsl k\cdot \boldsymbol \delta)\pm i(\sin \bsl k\cdot \boldsymbol\delta)$: antisymmetric pairs $h(+\delta)=-h(-\delta)$ generate $\sin$, while symmetric pairs $h(+\boldsymbol\delta)=h(-\boldsymbol\delta)$ generate $\cos$.
 By the Clifford algebra of the $\Gamma_a$, the spectrum is doubly degenerate with

-At filling \(f=1\) we occupy the lower two bands.
-We diagnose its topology via the Wilson loop \(W_x(k_y)\) of the occupied projector \(P(\bsl k)\) in \cref{eq:toy-projector}, yielding the \(\mathbb Z_2\) index \eq{\nu_{\mathbb Z_2}=1.} This certifies that our training/benchmark data come from a $\dsZ_2$ non-trivial phase.
+At filling \(f=1\) we occupy the lower band.
+We diagnose its topology via the Wilson loop \(W_x(k_y)\) of the occupied projector \(P(\bsl k)\) in \cref{eq:toy-projector}, yielding the \(\mathbb Z_2\) index $\nu_{\mathbb Z_2}=1$.
+This certifies that our training/benchmark data come from a $\dsZ_2$ non-trivial phase.
 For the interaction in second quantization and its lattice Fourier transform \cref{eq:Fouriertransform_lattice},

 Thus the translation-invariant interaction enters through the lattice Fourier transform,

 For our specific short-range choice

 Therefore,